 Trade marks attorneys

 Registration is not compulsory for practice in trade mark matters.
-Anyone has a right to submit trade mark applications to IP Australia on behalf of themselves or another person.

 However, only registered trade marks attorneys can legally practise as trade marks attorneys and obtain the rights attached to registration.